 - Formal complaints should be made in writing by email to the School Manager.
 The complaint must include all relevant details of the complaint, including the name of the person or the service the student is making a complaint about.
 Further details which should be included are dates, times, witnesses and circumstances, as well as details of any previous attempts to resolve the issue.
 Moreover, students may wish to suggest any reasonable measures they think could be taken to reach a satisfactory resolution.

-- In order to assure complaints are dealt with in an efficient manner, formal complaints should usually be made within 5 working days after the event about which the complaint is being made, but no more that 10 working days after such an event.
+- In order to assure complaints are dealt with in an efficient manner, formal complaints should usually be made within 5 working days after the event about which the complaint is being made, but no more than 10 working days after such an event.